jordanlambino/leagueoflegends-data-analysis/README.md

 I believe that the column 'firsttower' is Not Missing at Random (NMAR).

 ### Missingness Dependency
-Aside from the missingness of "Lee Sin" in matches, it was difficult for me to find potential Missing at Random/Missing Completely at Random data.
-This was due to the fact that much of the data was Missing by Design, since only certain leagues (namely the LPL) did not include values for "golddiffat15" and "xpdiffat15".
+Aside from the missingness of "Lee Sin" in matches, it was difficult for me to find potential MAR/MCAR data within the cleaned DataFrame.
+This was due to the fact that much of the missing data was Missing by Design, since only certain leagues (namely the LPL) did not include values for "golddiffat15" and "xpdiffat15".

-Instead, I decided to go back to the original, raw dataset and assess the missingness of the variable "elders".
+Consequently, I decided to go back to the original, raw dataset and assess the missingness of the variable "elders".

 Missingness of "elders" **depends on** "gamelength".
-Since an "elder dragon" requires that either team first obtains four elemental dragons, I hypothesized that "elders" may be missing for matches with shorter "gamelength".
+Since an "elder dragon" requires that either team first obtains four elemental dragons, I hypothesized that "elders" may be missing for matches with a shorter gamelength.

 <iframe
     src="assets/gamelength-distr-eldermissing.html" width="800" height="400" frameborder="0"